mdmtk/docs/edge/source/guide/csp/cert.md

 Zebra Android devices can store Digital Certificates in two primary areas:

 * The Trusted Store is a protected area of the device that can only hold CA Certificates.
 The Trusted Store is present in the device by default and contains CA Certificates for many well-known and universally trusted CAs.
 The Trusted Store allows various System Applications to establish trust of CAs that issue other Certificates.
 * The Android Keystore is a protected area of the device that can hold both CA Certificates and Client Certificates.
 The Android Keystore must be initialized before it can be used and starts out empty.
 By adding CA Certificates to the Android Keystore, trust of additional CAs and Servers may be established.
 By adding Client Certificates to the Android Keystore, the device can be provided with the ability to assert and prove various identities.

 Digital Certificates are commonly acquired in the form of Certificate Files of various formats.
 Distinguished Encoding Rules (DER) is a standard scheme used to encode Digital Certificates.
 DER can be used directly to encode a Certificate as a binary Certificate File, which will usually have a file extension of .CER, but may also have a file extension of .CRT or .DER.
 DER can also be used in conjunction with Base64 encoding to produce a text Certificate File according to the Privacy-enhanced Electronic Mail (PEM) standard.
 Certificate Files only encode Public Certificates, never Private Keys.

 Private Keys are commonly generated or acquired in the form of a text Key File encoded according to the PEM standard.
 A common practice for Client Certificates is to combine a Public Certificate and a matching Private Key into a Container Files using the Public-Key Cryptography Standards (PKCS) standard PKCS12.
 PKCS12 is an archive file format for storing multiple cryptography objects as a single binary file, usually with a file extension of .PKCS12, .P12, or .PFX.
-Container Files constructed according to the PKCS12 standard are typically encrypted based on a password, to protect the Private Key contained therein.
+Container Files constructed according to the PKCS12 standard are typically encrypted based on a password to protect the Private Key contained therein.
 Encrypted Container Files would require the original password to be supplied before they could be processed.

 The CertMgr Feature Type allows you to initialize the Android Keystore, install or uninstall CA Certificates to the Trusted Store and Android Keystore and the install or uninstalled CA and/or Client Certificates to the Android Keystore.